Category: ALONZO MANN HOAX

 Has Audio

-until it was too late to save Leo Frank's life.
+Page 8. until it was too late to save Leo Frank's life.
 They will say that being young is no excuse.
 They will blame my mother.
 The only thing I can say is that she did what she thought was best for me and the family.
 Other people may hate me for telling it.
 I hope not, but I am prepared for that, too.
 I know that I haven't a long time to live.
 All that I have said is the truth.
 When my time comes I hope that God understands me better for having told it.
-That is what matters most.
+That is what

 Fake News TV Reporting about the First Failed Attempt by Jewish Supremacist Activist Groups to Obtain a Posthumous Pardon for Leo Frank the Toilet Strangler After Using Dubious Affidavit by Alonzo Mann (1984)